 San Juan Basin Public Health (SJBPH) believes in supporting all aspects of a person's health, including mental health.
-We strive to help local residents feel supported in every area of their lives (school, family, community, faith) and when mental health challenges arise.
+We strive to help local residents feel supported in every area of their lives, especially when mental health challenges arise.
 In this way, SJBPH is working to decrease the rates of suicide mortality and attempts for all individuals in La Plata County.

 - Connectedness: How connected and supported individuals feel in the community

 - Economic Stability: How well basic needs (like housing and food) are met within the community

 - Education and Awareness: Reducing mental health stigma and offering opportunities for the community to learn how they can help

 - Access to Safer Suicide Care: Healthcare practices related to suicide prevention